OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-21.md

 ## 2 Chronicles 21:5

-Jehoram was thirty-two years old when he became king, and he reigned for eight years in Jerusalem.
+Jehoram was thirty-two years old when he began his reign, and he ruled for eight years in Jerusalem.

 ---

 ## 2 Chronicles 21:6

-He walked in the way of the kings of Israel, just as the house of Ahab did (for Ahab’s daughter was his wife), and he did evil in the sight of the Lord.
+He followed the practices of the kings of Israel, just as the house of Ahab did (for Ahab’s daughter was his wife), and he did what was evil in the eyes of the Lord.

 ---

 ## 2 Chronicles 21:7

-Yet the Lord was not willing to destroy the house of David because of the covenant which He had made with David, and since He had promised to give a lamp to him and his sons forever.
+Yet the Lord chose not to destroy the house of David because of the covenant He had made with David, and since He had promised to maintain a lamp for him and his sons forever.

 ---